kubernetes-sigs/cluster-api-provider-vsphere/config/deployments/integration-tests/README.md

 The [crds](./crds/) are copied from the vm-operators version which is consumed as go module.

-These should get updated when bumping the dependency vm-operator dependency.
+These should get updated when bumping the vm-operator dependency.

 To sync the new CRD's use the following script **and** update `kustomization.yaml` accordingly.